LinqingChen/selective-attn/README.md

 This is an implementation of our paper:

-Sameen Maruf, Andr\'e F. T. Martins and Gholamreza Haffari: Selective Attention for Context-aware Neural Machine Translation.
+Sameen Maruf, Andre F. T. Martins and Gholamreza Haffari: Selective Attention for Context-aware Neural Machine Translation.
 Accepted at NAACL-HLT 2019.

 Please cite our paper if you use our code.